Same-sex marriage in Mexico City

 Same-sex marriage has been legal in Mexico City since 4 March 2010.
 A bill for the legalization of same-sex marriages was approved by the Legislative Assembly on 21 December 2009, and signed into law by Head of Government Marcelo Ebrard on 29 December.
 The law became effective on 4 March 2010.
 Mexico City was the first jurisdiction in Mexico and the first in Latin America to legalize same-sex marriage.
 Polling suggests that a majority of Mexico City residents support the legal recognition of same-sex marriage.

-Civil unions, known as sociedades de convivencia in Spanish, which offer some of the rights, benefits and obligations of marriage, have been recognized for same-sex couples since 16 March 2007.
+Civil unions, which offer some of the rights, benefits and obligations of marriage, have been recognized for same-sex couples since 16 March 2007.

 Civil unions

 Being the seat of the Powers of the Union, Mexico City did not belong to any particular state but to all.
 After years of demanding greater political autonomy, residents were given the right to directly elect the Head of Government of Mexico City and the representatives of the unicameral Legislative Assembly by popular vote in 1997.
 For the following two decades, the center-left Party of the Democratic Revolution (PRD) controlled both political powers.

-In the early 2000s, Enoé Uranga, an openly lesbian politician and activist, unsuccessfully pushed a bill that would have legalized same-sex civil unions in Mexico City under the name sociedad de convivencia (/es/).
+In the early 2000s, Enoé Uranga, an openly lesbian politician and activist, unsuccessfully pushed a bill that would have legalized same-sex civil unions in Mexico City under the name "cohabitation partnership" (sociedad de convivencia, /es/).
 Despite being passed four times by legislative commissions, the bill repeatedly got stuck in plenary voting for its sensitive nature, which could be attributed to widespread opposition from right-wing groups and Head of Government Andrés Manuel López Obrador's ambiguity concerning the bill.
 Nonetheless, as new left-wing Head of Government Marcelo Ebrard was expected to take power in December 2006, the Assembly decided to take up the bill and approved it in a 43–17 vote on 9 November 2006.
 The law was well received by feminist and LGBT groups, including Emilio Álvarez Icaza, chairman of Mexico City's Human Rights Commission, who declared that "the law was not a threat to anyone in particular, and that it will be a matter of time before it shows positive consequences for different social groups."
 It was strongly opposed by right-wing groups such as the National Parents' Union and the Roman Catholic Church, which labeled the assemblymen who voted for the law as "sinners", and complained it was "vengeance against the Catholic Church from the more radical groups from the left, who felt it was a demand for justice."
 The law officially took effect on 16 March 2007.
 Mexico City's first same-sex civil union was performed between Jorge Cerpa Trejo, a 31-year-old economist, and Antonio Medina Velázquez, a 38-year-old journalist.
 By December 2009, 736 same-sex civil unions had taken place in the city, of which 24 (3%) had been annulled.